awesto/django-shop/docs/reference/product-models.rst

 operating system, a display type and other features.

-But smart-phone have different equipment, namely the built-in storage, and depending on that, they have different prices and a unique product code for each markedness.
+But smart-phone have different equipment, namely the built-in storage, and depending on that, they have different prices and a unique product code.
+Therefore our product models consists of two classes, the generic smart phone model and the concrete markedness of that model.

 Therefore we would model our smart-phones using a database model similar to the following one: